reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 In our application, we then only need to include this starter to use the feature.

 <div class="notice success">
-  <h4>Combining Auto-Configuration and Starter in a Single Module</h4>
+  <h3>Combining Auto-Configuration and Starter in a Single Module</h3>
   <p>
    The <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html#boot-features-custom-starter-module-starter">reference manual</a> proposes to separate auto-configuration and starter each into their own Maven or Gradle module to separate the concern of auto-configuration from the concern of dependency management.
   </p>
   <p>
-  This may seem a bit over-engineered in environments where we're not building an
+  This may be a bit over-engineered in environments where we're not building an
   open source library that is used by thousands of users. <strong>In this article, we're combining both concerns into a single starter module</strong>.
   </p>
 </div>

-## When does a Spring Boot Starter Make Sense?
+## Use Cases for a Spring Boot Starter

-* cross-cutting concerns in Microservices
-* providing a library
-* logging configuration
+When do we actually need a Spring Boot starter?

+In short: each time we're building a feature that is a cross-cutting concern across multiple Spring Boot applications.

+A Spring Boot starter makes it as easy as can be to include such a cross-cutting concern into a Spring Boot application, as we'll see at the end of this article.

+A prime example is a microservices environment: if we're building microservices with Spring Boot, we don't want each service to build its own logging, security, or event messaging features.
+We want to build these features once and simply include them in each service.

+Use cases for Spring Boot Starters include the following:

+* providing a configurable default logging configuration or making it easy to log to a central log server
-* security configuration
+* providing a configurable default security configuration
+* providing a configurable default error handling strategy
-* event messaging adapter
+* providing an adapter to a central messaging infrastructure
+* integrating a third party library and making it configurable to use with Spring Boot
 * ...

-# The Example Use Case
+As an example, we'll build a Spring Boot starter that allows a Spring Boot application to easily send and receive Events over a central messaging infrastructure.

+## Building a Starter for Event Messaging
 * allow publishing events to an event broker
 * provides an EventPublisher

-# Setting Up the Gradle Build
+### Setting Up the Gradle Build
 * doesn't make much sense in a monolithic codebase, because there are easier ways to include spring moduls (link to article)

 * Gradle build file